-If you are in a relationship with someone who is a drug addict, it is best to leave the relationship.
+A relationship with someone who is a drug addict is too volatile to stay in.

-You may believe that somehow things will change.
-When there is so much emotional investment in a relationship, it is natural to think in this way.
+When there is so much emotional investment in a relationship, it is natural to have these thoughts.

-Many people who are in these types of relationships tend to cling to hope by believing that somehow their love will get them through this.
+Many people who are in these relationships cling to hope by believing that somehow their love gets them through this.

-Your drug addicted partner may tell you that they will stop.
+Your drug addicted partner tells you that they intend to stop.

-They may tell you that they are beating this addiction and you should stick with them.
+They tell you that they are beating this addiction and to stick with them.

 Blinded by your love for them, you believe them and stay.

-The drug addiction is so strong that this partner simply doesn’t follow through with their promise.
+The drug addiction is so strong that this partner doesn’t follow through with their promise.

 They are laughing and having fun with you, paying you a whole bunch of attention.